johnhayn-es/johnhayn-es/index.md

 **My portfolio is password protected.
 Please contact me to gain access.**

 # Recently...
-At the start of 2023 my team and I were faced with the task of [rebuilding our Timesheets product][1].
-As part of this project:
+This year my team and I have been focused on two major projects; [rebuilding our Timesheets product from the groound up][1] and validating initial designs for a [novel Digital Payroll service][6].

+Over the past 12 months:
-* I implemented a [new product discovery process][2] to build a relational research system built upon jobs-to-be-done
+* I implemented a [new product discovery process][2] to enable anyone on my team to document, map and prioritise user needs across any of [our user personas][14]
-* I lead the team to conduct 30+ [on-site and remote user research sessions][3] to build a clear picture of the problem-space
+* I lead the team to conduct >50 [on-site and remote user research sessions][3] and we mapped nearly 900 user stories over 45 jobs-to-be-done
-* We defined a roadmap and I designed design multiple impactful [Timesheets features][5], then, when the business pivoted, I created initial designs for a [novel Digital Payroll service][6].
+* We defined a roadmap and I designed design multiple impactful [timesheets][5] and [payroll][6] features.

-As a by-product of the success of the process and relational system we built, [I was flown to India to train our offshore QA team about our customers][7].
+* I was flown to India and used the personas and job maps to [train our offshore QA team about our customers][7].

 Over the same period I have spearheaded the UK team's data strategy.
 This involved:
 * [Defining the UK's strategic KPIs][8]